Marius Niculae: Vaslui

 On 20 July, Niculae signed a two-year contract with Vaslui, for an undisclosed fee, estimated by media to be around €300,000.
-Two days later, he was in the start-up team, in Vaslui's opening against Rapid, counting his league debut for his new team.
-One week later, Niculae scored Vaslui's third in a 3–0 home league victory over Petrolul Ploieşti, counting his first goal in the yellow-green shirt.
-On 8 August, Niculae scored his first goal for Vaslui in the European competitions, in a 1–4 home defeat against Fenerbahçe.
-On 18 August, Niculae scored one goal but he also missed a penalty in a 3–0 away win against Gloria Bistriţa.
-He scored his first hat-trick for Vaslui on 29 September against Concordia Chiajna in a 3–0 home win.
+Two days later, he was in the starting lineup, in Vaslui's opening against Rapid, making his league debut for his new team.
+One week later, Niculae scored Vaslui's third in a 3–0 home league victory over Petrolul Ploiești, marking his first goal in the yellow-green shirt.
+In August, Niculae scored Vaslui's goal in the third qualifying round of the Champions League, in a 1–4 home defeat to Fenerbahçe.
+Subsequently, in a 3–0 away win over Gloria Bistrița he scored once but missed a penalty.
+He also netted the final goal of a 3–1 victory against Steaua.
+Niculae scored his first hat-trick for Vaslui on 29 September against Concordia Chiajna in a 3–0 home win.
+On 21 October he scored the only goal of a 1–0 win, which came after a phase created by teammate Lucian Sânmărtean.
+He scored a brace in a 3–0 home victory against CSMS Iași on 26 November.
+He made his last appearance for the team on 6 December in a 0–0 draw against Petrolul Ploiești, totaling 11 goals by the end of the first half of the 2012–13 season.

-In January 2013, Niculae was closed to return to Sporting Lisbon, but because in the season 2012–13 he played for two teams, Dinamo and Vaslui, his transfer was cancelled.
+In January 2013, Niculae was close to returning to Sporting Lisbon, but because during the 2012–13 season, he played for two teams, Dinamo and Vaslui, his transfer was cancelled.

 Shandong Luneng

-In February 2013, Niculae started negotiations with the Chinese squad Shandong Luneng.
-On 19 February, the Asian club announced that the player was officially signed.
-On 26 February, he scored his first goal for Shandong in a friendly match against Chongqing F.C.
+In February 2013, Niculae started negotiations with the Chinese squad Shandong Luneng and on 19 February, the Asian club announced that the player was officially signed.
+On 26 February, he scored his first goal for Shandong in a friendly match against Chongqing.
+He made his Chinese Super League debut by playing 81 minutes in the 1–0 victory against Dalian Aerbin in the first round of the season, scoring his first goal one week later in a 2–0 win over Changchun Yatai.
+He scored his second goal on 13 April in a 2–1 loss to Shanghai Shenhua, marking his final goal in just eight league appearances for Shandong.

+Hoverla Uzhhorod

+In September 2013, Niculae signed with Hoverla Uzhhorod where he was teammates with fellow Romanians Răzvan Cociș, Cristian Oroș and Alexandru Dandea.
+He made his Ukrainian Premier League debut on 5 October when he appeared for the final minutes of the 0–0 draw against Zorya Luhansk.
+On 27 October he scored his first goal for the team in a 2–1 loss to Chornomorets Odesa.
+One month later, he scored a brace in a 2–1 victory against Tavriya Simferopol.
+After the team ended the season in 12th place, Niculae wanted to leave because of the political tensions within Ukraine.